DavesCodeMusings/pvpgn-docker/README.md

 ## Notes About Configuring Clients
 Configuring Warcraft II was a pain in the tuchus, so here are some notes.

-* You'll need Warcraft II BNE and the [latest patch](https://www.moddb.com/games/warcraft-ii/downloads/warcraft-ii-battlenet-edition-v202-patch) to bring it up to version 2.02.
+* You'll need Warcraft II BNE for Windows, not DOS.
+* Be sure to apply the [latest patch](https://www.moddb.com/games/warcraft-ii/downloads/warcraft-ii-battlenet-edition-v202-patch) to bring it up to version 2.02.
 * Adding your server entry requires manually editing the Windows registry.
 [HKEY_CURRENT_USER\Software\Battle.net\Configuration\Battle.net gateways](https://www.reddit.com/r/slashdiablo/comments/u4jtj/how_to_manually_edit_the_battlenet_registry_to/)
-* Warcraft II must be run in compatibility mode for Windows XP Service Pack 3 to avoid immediate disconnection when joining.
+* Warcraft II must be run in compatibility mode for Windows XP Service Pack 3 to avoid immediate disconnection when joining the server.

 ## Notes About Configuring the Server
 The Dockerfile is setup so that PvPGN is installed into the default location of /usr/local.
 If you need to have access to the configuration, it's in /usr/local/etc/pvpgn/ Data and log files are written to /usr/local/var/pvgn.
 You can use Docker volumes to map them.